25f2005869-glitch/python-todo-cli/README.md

-# Python To-Do List CLI App
+Python To-Do List CLI App

-A simple command-line To-Do list application built using Python.
+A simple command-line To-Do List application built with Python.

-This project allows users to manage daily tasks directly from the terminal.
+This program allows users to add, view, and delete tasks while saving them in a text file.

-## Features
+Features

 - Add new tasks
 - View all tasks
 - Delete tasks
-- Save tasks to a file
+- Tasks are saved in a file

-## Concepts Used
+Concepts Used

 - Python Lists
 - Functions